The distribution of Weierstrass points on a tropical curve: Introduction

-If one replaces the ground field $\CC$ with a non-Archimedean field, one may consider the same question of how Weierstrass points are distributed inside the Berkovich analytification $X^{\text{an}}$, say after retracting to a (compact) skeleton $\Gamma$.
-This was addressed by Amini in the preprint \cite{A-weier}.
-Here the answer is that the Weierstrass points are equidistributed according to the ``Arakelov--Zhang canonical admissable measure'' $\mu_\Gamma$, constructed by Zhang in \cite{Z}.
-(This measure does not have support on bridge edges, so it is indepedent of the choice of skeleton.)
+If one replaces the ground field $\CC$ with a non-Archimedean field, one may consider the same question of how Weierstrass points are distributed inside the Berkovich analytification $\Xan$ of an algebraic curve, say after retracting to a compact skeleton $\Gamma$.
+This was addressed by Amini in \cite{A-weier}.
+Here the Weierstrass points are distributed according to the {\em Zhang canonical admissible measure}, constructed by Zhang in \cite{Z}. \begin{thm}[Amini \cite{A-weier}] Let $X$ be a smooth proper curve of genus $g \geq 1$ over a complete, algebraically closed, non-Archimedean field $\KK$ with non-trivial valuation and residue characteristic $0$.
+Let $\Gamma$ be a skeleton of the Berkovich analytification $\Xan$ with retraction map $\rho : \Xan \to \Gamma$.
+Let $D$ be a positive-degree divisor on $X(K)$.
+Let $W_{\en}$ denote the Weierstrass locus of the divisor $\en D$, and let $ \delta_{\en} = \frac1{\# W_\en} \sum_{x\in W_{\en}} \delta_{\rho(x)} $ denote the normalized discrete measure on $\Gamma$ associated to $W_{\en}$ (where $\delta_x$ is the Dirac measure at $x$).
+Then as $\en\to \infty$, the measures $ \delta_{\en}$ converge weakly to the Zhang canonical measure on $\Gamma$, up to a factor of $g$. \end{thm} Zhang's canonical measure does not have support on bridge edges, so it is independent of the choice of skeleton.
 Zhang's construction was motivated by Arakelov's pairing for divisors on a Riemann surface \cite{Ar}, for the purpose of answering questions in arithmetic geometry.
-Here we give a definition of $\mu$ along more elementary lines following Baker and Faber \cite{BF}, using the notions of current flow and electric potential in a (1-dimensional) network of resistors.
+Here we use a definition of $\mu$ along more elementary lines from Chinburg--Rumely \cite{CR} and Baker--Faber \cite{BF}, using the notions of current flow and electric potential in a network of resistors.

-In his preprint, Amini raises the question of whether the distribution of Weierstrass points is possibly intrisic to the metric graph $\Gamma$, without needing to identify $\Gamma$ with the skeleton of some Berkovich curve $X^{\text{an}}$.
+In \cite{A-weier} Amini raised the question of whether the distribution of Weierstrass points is possibly intrinsic to the metric graph $\Gamma$, without needing to identify $\Gamma$ with the skeleton of some Berkovich curve $\Xan$.
 One major obstacle to this idea is that on a metric graph, the Weierstrass locus for a divisor may fail to be a finite set of points.
-Our approach is to sidestep this issue entirely by showing that finiteness does hold for a generic choice of divisor class.
-With this assumption of genericity, we are able to show that equidistribution of Weierstrass points is intrinsic to $\Gamma$.
+Our approach is to sidestep this issue by showing that finiteness does hold for a {\em generic} choice of divisor class.
+With this assumption of genericity, we are able to show that distribution of Weierstrass points is intrinsic to $\Gamma$.

+Baker~\cite{Bak} was the first to define and study ordinary Weierstrass points on graphs and on metric graphs, and mentions several applications of number-theoretic significance. \cite[Example 4.5]{Bak}, attributed to Norine, describes a family of metric graphs whose ordinary Weierstrass locus contains infinitely many points.
+These results concerned Weierstrass points associated to the canonical divisor, without considering higher Weierstrass points for general divisors.